Ear (botany)

 An ear is the grain-bearing tip part of the stem of a cereal plant, such as wheat or maize.
 It can also refer to "a prominent lobe in some leaves."

 The ear is a spike, consisting of a central stem on which tightly packed rows of flowers grow.
 These develop into fruits containing the edible seeds.
-In corn (maize), an ear is protected by leaves called husks.
+In maize, an ear is protected by leaves called husks.
 Inside an ear of corn is a corncob.

 In some species (including wheat), unripe ears contribute significantly to photosynthesis, in addition to the leaves lower down the plant.